Understanding Holdover Tenant Eviction in Florida

 - Issued the eviction notice improperly

 Any of these defenses can lead to adverse outcomes for a landlord, especially if the tenant has hired an attorney themselves.
 Not only may you lose your case as a landlord, but Florida Statutes allow for the winning party’s attorney fees to be covered by the other party.

 Whether you are a landlord or a tenant facing unfair eviction, the best way to win an eviction case is to make sure everything is filed according to regulation.
 Failing to do so can lead to all efforts being made in vain and an ongoing debacle.
 If you have the means, you should always hire an attorney to handle an eviction lawsuit to err on the side of caution.

-Let Us Handle Your Holdover Tenant Eviction Case
+Let Us Handle Your Florida Holdover Tenant Eviction Case

 Months of back-and-forth arguments over a rental property can take a toll on both parties involved.
-If you are dealing with a holdover tenant who refuses to vacate, or are a tenant who is facing unlawful eviction, call the Lopez Law Group today at 727-933-0015 for a free consultation.
+If you are dealing with a holdover tenant who refuses to vacate, or are a tenant who is facing unlawful eviction, call the Lopez Law Group today at 727-933-0015 for a case evaluation.
 Our attorneys are ready to step in and represent you to ensure the best outcome possible.

 - Legal Services in Florida

 - Residential Real Estate Lawyers

 - Creditor Harassment

 - DUI Lawyers in Florida